chuwyton/TokyoGTFS/README.md

 Use created data according to [API Use Guidelines](https://developer-tokyochallenge.odpt.org/en/terms/api_guideline.html), [API Use Permission Rules](https://developer-tokyochallenge.odpt.org/en/terms/terms_api_usage.html), [TokyoGTFS data license](https://github.com/MKuranowski/TokyoGTFS/tree/master/data) and, if appropiate, [OSM copyright](https://www.openstreetmap.org/copyright/en).

-The source of data used for creating GTFS and GTFS-Realtime scripts is the Open Data Challenge for Public Transportation in Tokyo.
+The source of data used for GTFS-creating scripts is the Open Data Challenge for Public Transportation in Tokyo.
 They are based on the data provided by the public transportation operators.
 The accuracy and integrity of the data are not guaranteed.
 Please do not contact the public transportation operators directly regarding the content of created GTFS/GTFS-Realtime feeds.
 For inquiries on this script, use the [GitHub's Issues page](https://github.com/MKuranowski/TokyoGTFS/issues/).

-Produced GTFS and GTFS-Realtime feeds include data from Mikołaj Kuranowski's [TokyoGTFS](https://github.com/MKuranowski/TokyoGTFS/) project, shared under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+Produced GTFS feeds include data from Mikołaj Kuranowski's [TokyoGTFS](https://github.com/MKuranowski/TokyoGTFS/) project, shared under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).

 Also, with a special command line option (`--use-osm` or `-osm`),